Nuremberg Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of certain countries can enter the Schengen Area without a visa for short stays
+Nationals from certain countries can enter Germany and the Schengen Area for tourism or business without a visa.

-Citizens of countries not eligible for visa-free travel must obtain a Schengen visa before arrival
+Nationals from countries not listed for visa-free or ETIAS access must obtain a Schengen visa before travel.

 Arrival Process